aryanndhir/Xmeme/README.md

 https://xmemesstream.herokuapp.com/

 ## Project Description
+A Meme Stream Page where users can post memes by providing their name, a caption for the meme and the URL for the meme image as input.
+The page retrieves and displays the latest 100 posted Memes (names + meme images + caption).

+## Tech/framework used
 This project is built using Django framework where users can post memes and view all of them.
-The api is built using django rest framework.
+The api is built using django REST framework.

 ## Prerequisites
 Run "install.sh" to deal with all the dependencies